Homosexuality in pre-Columbian Peru

 Some evidence for homosexual behavior in pre-Columbian Peru has survived since the Spanish conquest of Peru in the form of erotic ceramics (huacos eróticos).
-Such pottery originated from several ancient civilizations of Peru, the most famous of these being the Moche and Chimu cultures.
+Same-sex relationships are also described in accounts of Catholic Missionaries in the 16th century.
+Such pottery originated from several ancient civilizations of Peru, the most famous of these being the Moche, Recuay, and Chimu cultures.
+The ceramics often served a religious function as funeral offerings until they were exhumed from graves and destroyed by Spanish conquistadors.
+Aymara and Quechua speaking peoples in Peru today do not have a unified stance on same sex relationships.
+Their communities are influenced in varying degrees by the legacies of the Incan and Spanish empires, which legally condemned sexual relationships between men.

 Pre-Columbian Era

 In pre-Columbian times, different ethnic groups existed in Ancient Peru.
 Gender studies carried out for this period are scarce, and very little is known about pre-Columbian homosexual practices.
+Gender and sexuality in ancient Peru does not directly translate onto common understandings of gender and sexuality in the contemporary West.
+In some temples in the Andes and the coast there were what could be considered gender nonconforming, non-binary, or transgender people today.
+Fray Domingo de Santo Tomás described people who he viewed as males but from a young age occupied the social roles of women, dressed like women, spoke like women, and behaved like women.

 Moche culture

-In the Moche culture, developed in northern Peru between 300 BC.
-C. and the 700s AD.
-C., homosexuality would have been perceived normally, as attested by its ceramics.
-It is important to note that 40% of the ceramics (locally called "huacos") represent homosexual relationships.
-Later, with the Upon the arrival of the Spanish conquistadors, many of these "huacos" were destroyed for being considered immoral, a practice that continued until the 20th century, this time by researchers and archaeologists, in an attempt to censorship and maintain an idealized vision of ancient Peruvian.
+In the Moche culture, developed in northern Peru between 300 BC. and the 700s AD, homosexuality would have been perceived normally, as attested by its ceramics.
+40% of the ceramics (locally called "huacos") represent homosexual relationships.
+A well known example is the ceramic presented by Kauffmann Doig in 1978 which depicted a Moche priest and a Recuay man having sex.
+Later, with the arrival of the Spanish conquistadors, many of these "huacos" were destroyed for being considered immoral, a practice that continued until the 20th century.
+In the 1920s indigenismo ideology contributed to researchers and archaeologists censoring same sex relationships in Moche, Recuay, and Chimu cultures.
+Same sex relationships were seen as offensive to Peruvian national identity and a corruption of an idealized and romanticized imagination of Indigenous Peru.